wongkenny240/Penetration-Testing-Notes/offline-attack.md

 #### Mimikatz
 > `PS C:\temp\mimikatz> .\mimikatz`

+- get debug rights (this or Local System rights is required for many Mimikatz commands).
+- by default, the Administrators group has Debug rights.
+Debug still has to be “activated” by running “privilege::debug”.

 >  `mimikatz # privilege::debug`

 - lists all available provider credentials.
 This usually shows recently logged on user and computer credentials.